OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/How Books Fail Us.md

 > "What if we had it wrong?
 What if ideas weren’t meant to be bound between covers, locked away in inky, typeset pages?
 What if the book was only one stage in the evolution of knowledge storage, and now it’s time to reinvent the long-form text?" — Matthew Guay, [In Pursuit of a Better Book](https://every.to/feeds/00ebf1e78bb476b7beac/in-pursuit-of-a-better-book)

+I’m not sure it’s the long form format we’re missing, but maybe a woven format instead.